BEEmod/BEE2-items/README.md

 - If you are editing in Hammer, anything that is placed in the folder `sdk_content\maps\instances\bee2` will be deleted if you export the BEE2.4 pallete without enabling the setting *Preserve Game Directories*.
 If you are editing any package, after you have finished, do not forget to save it inside the packages, by replacing the old files inside.
 - BEE2.4 will crash if you are exporting while another folder or file is open that is important to the BEE2.4 compilation process.
-- It is recommended to have backups from the following Portal 2 folders: `sdk_content`, `portal2_dlc2`, and `bin`, just in case you need to restore your Portal 2 files.
+- It is recommended to keep backups of the following Portal 2 folders: `sdk_content`, `portal2_dlc2`, and `bin`, just in case you need to restore your Portal 2 files.

 The [BEE2.4 Default Pack wiki](https://github.com/BEEmod/BEE2-items/wiki) contains more in-depth explanations of items and styles, as well as development guides.
 The [BEE2.4 wiki](https://github.com/BEEmod/BEE2.4/wiki) has information on the application.
 Note that both of these wikis are missing a lot of content, you can help by contributing to them.